 In the spring, watch for fried rabbit to appear on the menus at many high-end restaurants.
-This delicacy – I call it a delicacy because there is a certain fineness of texture, quality, and flavor in this meat that cannot be found in any other.
+It’s a chef’s favorite, and no wonder.
+I call this dish a delicacy because there is a certain fineness of texture, quality, and flavor in this meat that cannot be found in any other.

-This dish is at least 3 of my children’s absolute favorite meal.
+This dish is at least three of my children’s absolute favorite meal.
 They hunt rabbits particularly for this meal.
 You will understand once you try it.
-The flavors play so well together.
-If you hunt and want to know how field dress and butcher a rabbit, check out Creek’s blog at artofmanliness.com.

 If you don’t want to hunt your own rabbit, you can find rabbit in most specialty health grocery stores such as Earthfare, and some Publix stores.
 They are in the freezer section.